In a noisy world, get your message heard with planned giving postcards.

 There are acres of diamonds in your database, and we can help you find them.
 In short, they are your loyal donors.

-Our non-profit does not employ designers or copywriters – how do we come up with such effective postcards?
+How do we come up with effective postcards?

-- Enable you to “touch” your prospects more often and more effectively for the same price.
+- “Touch” your prospects more often, more effectively, more economically.
 And “more often” works better.

-- Are easy to produce, with minimum demand on your time.
+- Are easy to produce with little demand on your time.

 - Are engaging, friendly and appealing.

-- Focus on benefits to sell the “sizzle.”
+- Focus on the benefits to sell the “sizzle.”